NickRucinski/actions-test/documentation/docs/requirements/use-case-descriptions.md

 5. *If the user consistently makes quick and random wrong selections, the system flags them for potential disengagement or lack of knowledge on the subject matter.*

-### Use Case 5: Recieving Feedback After Selecting a Suggestion.
+### Use Case 5: Receiving Feedback After Selecting a Suggestion.

 Actors: User

-**The user wants to recieve feedback on whether they correctly identified a suggestion as right or wrong.**
+**The user wants to receive feedback on whether they correctly identified a suggestion as right or wrong.**

 1. **User** accepts or rejects a suggestion.
 2. System determines if the user's choice was correct.
-3. *If the **user** chose correctly, system provides confirmation.*
+3. *If the **user** chooses correctly, system provides confirmation.*
-4. *If the **user** chose incorrectly, system provides an explanation of the mistake.*
+4. *If the **user** chooses incorrectly, system provides an explanation of the mistake.*
 5. System logs the mistake for admin review.

 ### Use Case 6: Tracking and Logging User Decisions